GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 Hello World 2
 ```

-Just like the `while` loop statement, `break` and `continue` can be used in `for` loop as well since it is the same loop-iterating statement.
+Just like the `while` loop statement, `break` and `continue` can be used in the `for` loop as well since it is the same loop-iterating statement.

-The `else` statement may follow after a `for` loop statement, which will be executed when the loop statement has successfully finished its iteration (by running out of range).
+The `else` statement may follow after a `for` loop statement, which executes when the loop statement has successfully finished its iteration (by running out of range).

 ```python
 # FINISHED LOOP: completed iteration